vikramsvdd/SDLC_Team5_Schrodinger-sCats/1.Requirements/README.md

 With regards to Modern day, Signal processing plays a major part in innovation and creativity.
 Hence it is important to understand and learn some of the basic operations that can be performed on a signal.
 A discrete time signal is one of the simplest form of a signal on which multiple operations can be performed .

-Concepts like **Convolution** **Fourier Transforms** are key to any signal processing application.
+Concepts like **Convolution** and **Fourier Transforms** are key to any signal processing application.
 Keeping in mind the importance of the mentioned few concepts, our project plans on implementing a few other concepts with the help of a simple user friendly interface that helps in performing these operations on a discrete time signal.

 # 3. Defining The System